Hemiplegic migraine

+Hemiplegic migraine is a type of migraine headache characterized by motor weakness affecting only one side of the body, accompanied by aura.
+There is often an impairment in vision, speech, or sensation.
+It can run in the family, called familial hemiplegic migraine, or in a single individual, called sporadic hemiplegic migraine.
+The symptoms can be similar to a stroke, and may be precipitated by minor head trauma.
+People with FHM are advised to avoid activities that may trigger their attacks.

 Symptoms and signs

 Hemiplegia (Greek 'hemi' = Half), is a condition that affects one side of the body.
 Signs of a hemiplegic migraine attack are similar to what would be presented in a stroke that typically includes sudden severe headache on one side of the brain, weakness of half the body, ataxia and aphasia which can last for hours, days or weeks.